 ─ The skin test is more physiological and gives fewer false results.
 But you need to understand that no test is 100% accurate.
 Any test has some margin of error.
 However, skin tests are more accurate than in vitro tests.
 But the disadvantages of such skin tests are associated with a more complex registration procedure.

 Information provided by A.A.
-Totolyan.
+Totolyan

-Information provided by A.A.
-Totolyan.
+Illustration provided by A.A.
+Totolyan

 ─ At the recent Life Sciences Scientific Council of the Russian Academy of Sciences you said that hybrid immunity, when a person has been ill and vaccinated, is most effective against coronavirus.
 Tell us more about it.